DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

 If your course combines 2 subjects (for example, English and history), at least 50% of your course content must be made up of the bursary subject to be eligible.

-If your course combines 2 subjects where bursaries are awarded (for example, biology and chemistry), you'll receive the highest bursary amount available.

 You’ll also need to meet the bursary scheme’s individual terms and conditions.

 [Find out more about your eligibility for teaching bursaries](https://www.gov.uk/government/publications/funding-initial-teacher-training-itt/funding-initial-teacher-training-itt-academic-year-2023-to-2024).